khoryongteng/frogger-software-maintenance/README.md

 5. Broke down Obstacle class into subclasses.
 Obstacle class changed to abstract class and inherited.
 	- Obstacle instantiates too many objects in levels.
 	- Broke down into Car, LongTruck, and ShortTruck classes.
-	- Enforces open/closed principle and simplifies code for maintainability and readability.
+	- Enforces open/closed principle and simplifies code.

 6. Moved Level creation functionality in main to new dedicated package of classes (frogger.models.levels).
 	- Allows for easy creation and modification of levels.
 	- Enforces Single-Responsibility Principle.
 	- World abstract class used as a base for level creation.
-	- MyStage renamed and reused as Level abstract class which contains common objects across levels.
+	- MyStage renamed as Level abstract class which contains common objects and methods across levels.
 	- Concrete class levels (Level1 etc.) used to instantiate game levels.

 7. Separated functionality of classes into separate classes.